dintux/dintux.github.io/_posts/2025-04-28-sessionshark.md

 ---
-title: SessionShark, How Attackers Bypass MFA and How to Defend Against It
+title: SessionShark, How Attackers Bypass MFA for Office365 and How to Defend Against It
 date: 2025-04-28 04:14 +0300
 categories: [Blogging, Cybersecurity, Defence]
 tags: [blog,security, Azure,Cloud,MFA]